rahul-gharat/dronahq-docs/docs/reference/connectors/snowflake.md

 ## Prerequisite

-1. Authentication Requirements: To establish a connection with your SAP HANA instance, you will require specific authentication credentials.
+1. Authentication Requirements: To establish a connection with your Snowflake instance, you will require specific authentication credentials.
 You have the choice of either of the following two credential options:

-   - SAP HANA database username and password.
+   - Snowflake database username and password.
    - Alternative authentication methods (excluding AWS IAM authentication).

 2. Connection Details:

-   - Hostname of the SAP HANA database.
+   - Hostname of the Snowflake database.
    - Port number for database communication.
-   - The designated database name within the SAP HANA host.
+   - The designated database name within the Snowflake host.

 3. Firewall Rules:
-   - Set up your firewall settings to permit DronaHQ's IP whitelist for access to your SAP HANA host.
+   - Set up your firewall settings to permit DronaHQ's IP whitelist for access to your Snowflake host.

-Having these essential prerequisites in place will ensure a seamless integration of SAP HANA with DronaHQ, facilitating efficient data management and utilization.
+Having these essential prerequisites in place will ensure a seamless integration of Snowflake with DronaHQ, facilitating efficient data management and utilization.

 ## Configuring Connector in DronaHQ